 My first research interest as a social psychologist was helping behavior in emergencies, a focus that eventually evolved into a more general interest in group processes.
 For some time now I have been generally interested in sports psychology, and for a period of time I was interested in the social psychological aspects of youth sports.
-More specifically, some of my research has focused on children's reactions -- both cognitive and affective -- to adults who "misbehave" at their athletic events.
-Over the last decade or so the focus of my research has shifted to the developing body of work on ostracism, and one line of my current research examines the connections between ostracism and maladjustment in children and adolescents.
-At present I am also co-editing (with my colleague, Kip Williams) a volume on ostracism and social exclusion that is scheduled for publication in 2017.
+Over the last 15 years, the focus of my research has shifted to the developing body of work on ostracism, and one line of my current research examines the connections between ostracism and maladjustment in children and adolescents.
+I recently co-edited (with my colleague Kip Williams) a volume titled "Ostracism, Exclusion, and Rejection," published by Routledge in 2017.

 Another important part of my professional identity is tied to my work with regional psychological associations, and at present I am very active in two of these organizations.
 I have been affiliated with the Midwestern Psychological Association for over 30 years, and from 1995-2006 I served as MPA's Convention Manager.
 In that capacity I had primary responsibility for the organization's annual meeting, held each spring at the Palmer House Hilton in Chicago.
 Then I continued to serve as the Convention Affairs Coordinator for that organization through 2015.
 When I returned to the Southeast in 2002, I once again became involved with the Southeastern Psychological Association; I served a three-year term (2009-2011) as a member of SEPA's Executive Committee, and I served as the organization's President in 2012-2013.
 I am also currently a member of the Board of the Association of Heads of Departments of Psychology.

 - Applied Social Psychology